-7. Applications by Care Leavers
+8. Applications by Care Leavers

-When an application has been received from a care leaver, it is important that the request is acknowledged promptly and in writing, or other appropriate forms of communication if required.
-The care leaver should be informed about the process and procedure, timescales for dealing with such requests and the services that the authority is able to provide.
+When an application has been received from a care leaver, it is important that the request is acknowledged promptly and in writing, or by using another appropriate forms of communication if required.
+The process and timescales for dealing with such requests should be explained, as well as any additional support services that the authority is able to provide.

-An acknowledgement should be sent to the care leaver within ten working days. confirming that records exist.
-If the authority knows that the care records do not exist, there should be no delay informing the care leaver.
-The letter should also indicate when they are likely to receive information from the care records and that:
+An acknowledgement should be sent to the care leaver within 10 working days confirming that their records exist.
+The acknowledgement should also indicate when they are likely to receive information from the case records and clarify that:

-- The local authority will locate all existing records relating to the care leaver, including registers from children's homes.
+- The local authority will attempt to locate all existing records relating to the care leaver, including registers from children's homes.
 Legislation requires that a child's case record must be kept until the 75th anniversary of the child's date of birth;

-- The care leaver will need to produce proof of their identity before the organisation can disclose any personal information however, if the person is already known the proof of formal ID is not required;
+- The care leaver will need to produce proof of their identity before the organisation can disclose any personal information.
+However, if the person is already known to the service the proof of formal ID is not required.

-- If the records cannot be located, the care leaver needs to be informed as soon as possible with information about the steps that will be taken to try to locate them.
-If records have been transferred to another local authority, the individual should be put in touch with the relevant organisation if this can be done.
-When records have been destroyed or mislaid, the care leaver must be informed as soon as possible and assistance given to assist the care leaver to locate other information and registers that may be available, such as, health and education records.
+If the records cannot be located, the care leaver should be informed as soon as possible about the steps that will be taken to try to locate them.
+If records have been transferred to another local authority, the care leaver should be provided with relevant contact details.
+If the authority becomes aware that the case records do not exist, there should be no delay informing the care leaver.
+When records have been destroyed or mislaid, the care leaver must be informed as soon as possible and assistance given to help them locate other information and registers that may be available, such as, health and education records.

-It is important that the case worker has telephone or direct contact with the care leaver to introduce themselves and explain the process.
-It provides an opportunity for the care leaver to discuss what they are hoping to obtain from their records, how s/he would like these to be shared and what they already know about their family and history.
-The case worker can also offer and identify what support the care leaver would like to receive.
-The care leaver should be assured that s/he will receive comprehensive information about their family background and time in care including information already known to them.
-It is important to offer to telephone the care leaver after they have received and read their records and to inform them that the case worker is available to try and answer any questions or concerns they may have.
+It is important that the local authority case worker has telephone or direct contact with the care leaver to introduce themselves and explain the process.
+This also provides an opportunity for the care leaver to discuss what they are hoping to obtain from their records, how they would like these to be shared and what they already know about their family and history.
+The local authority case worker can also identify any support the care leaver would like to receive.
+The care leaver should be assured that they will receive comprehensive information about their family background and time in care including information already known to them.
+It is important to offer to telephone the care leaver after they have received and read their records and to inform them that the case worker remains available to answer any questions or discuss concerns they may have.

 Local authorities should respond to requests from a direct descendant of a care leaver if information about family history is being sought.

-8. Applications by Agents
+9. Applications by Agents

 A request for access to records may be made through an agent (for example, a solicitor).

-It is the agent's responsibility to produce satisfactory evidence that he or she has authority to have access to the records.
+It is the agent's responsibility to produce satisfactory evidence that they have authority to have access to the records.
 This will always include proof of their identity.

-The Senior Complaints and Access to Records officers will decide whether the representative will be allowed access, having sought Legal Advice if necessary.
+The relevant Team Manager will decide whether the representative will be allowed access, having sought Legal Advice if necessary.

-9. Application on Behalf of Deceased Persons
+10. Application on Behalf of Deceased Persons

-10. Refusal of Access
+12. Refusal of Access

-If a worker considers there are reasons to refuse a request for access to all or any part of the records (see Section 2, Exceptions), it will be discussed with his or her manager and advice from information governance maybe obtained.
+If the social worker or local authority case worker considers there are reasons to refuse a request for access to all or any part of the records (see Section 2, Exemptions to the Right of Access), this should be discussed with their manager and legal advice should be obtained if necessary.

-A Senior Complaints and Access to Records Officer will make a final decision in consultation with their manager.
+The manager should be asked to make a final decision on refusal of access, having sought legal advice if required.
 If refused, the date of the request and reason for refusal must be recorded in the file.

-11. Appeals Process
+13. Appeals Process

-The person concerned has the right to apply to the Court for an order to disclose, correct or erase information held.
-They also have a right of appeal to the Information Commissioner who may make an assessment about whether the law has been complied with and issue enforcement proceedings to make the Authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with the Data Protection Act.
+The data subject concerned has the right to apply to the court for an order to disclose, correct or erase information held.
+They also have a right of appeal to the Information Commissioner who may make an assessment about whether the law has been complied with an issue enforcement proceedings to make the local authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with data protection legislation.